-Unvested early exercise options or SARs are considered restricted shares and are subject to repurchase by the Company in the event the shareholders' employment is terminated.
+Unvested early exercise options and stock appreciation rights are considered restricted shares and are subject to repurchase by the Company in the event the shareholders' employment is terminated.
 The Company may, at its option, repurchase said shares at the lesser of (i) the price paid by the shareholder to exercise the award or (ii) the fair market value of the Company's common stock determined on the date of the repurchase.
 During the vesting term, each holder of restricted stock awards is deemed to be a common stock shareholder and, accordingly, shall have dividend and voting rights.

 On August 20, 2020, Legacy Cepton granted 150,000 early exercise option awards under the 2016 Plan to an independent contractor.
 The options vest over 24 equal monthly installments beginning on August 10, 2020.
-On December 29, 2020, the option holder elected to early exercise all granted awards, purchasing the related shares for \$2.02 per share or aggregate consideration of \$303 thousand.
+On December 29, 2020, the option holder elected to early exercise all granted awards, purchasing the related shares for \$2.02 per share or aggregate consideration of \$0.3 million.
 At the time of exercise, 25,000 shares were fully vested with the remainder being unvested.
 On the date of purchase, Legacy Cepton recognized the vested portion purchased as common stock issued with additional paid in capital.
-The Company recognized a liability associated with the unvested restricted shares, recording a liability included in accrued expenses of \$25 thousand and \$101 thousand as of June 30, 2022 and December 31, 2021, respectively.
-As shares of restricted stock vest, the Company will reclassify the liability to common stock and additional paid in capital.
-The Company did not grant any early exercise options during the three and six months ended June 30, 2022 and 2021.
+As shares of restricted stock vest, the Company reclassifies the liability to common stock and additional paid in capital.
+As of December 31, 2021, the Company recognized a liability associated with the unvested restricted shares, recording a liability included in accrued expenses of \$0.1 million.
+As of September 30, 2022, all liabilities have been reclassified to common stock and additional paid-in capital as the early exercise option awards became fully vested.
+The Company did not grant any early exercise options during the three and nine months ended September 30, 2022 and 2021.

-As of June 30, 2022, the Company had not repurchased any of the unvested restricted shares.
 The fair value of Legacy Cepton's common stock on the date the early exercise options were granted was \$2.02 per share.
 The fair value of Legacy Cepton's common stock on the date the restricted shares were issued was \$3.07 per share.
-The total intrinsic value of outstanding unvested restricted stock awards was \$48 thousand as of June 30, 2022.

-Incentive Stock Options and Nongualified Stock Options
+Incentive Stock Options and Nonqualified Stock Options

-A summary of the Company's employee and nonemployee stock option activity for the six months ended June 30, 2022 and 2021 is presented below:
+A summary of the Company's employee and nonemployee stock option activity for the nine months ended September 30, 2022 and 2021 is presented below: